How Bernie Sanders became the Democratic primary's early front-runner - KTVZ

 Visit CNN’s Election Center for full coverage of the 2020 race

 A little more than four months later, Sanders is preparing for the Nevada caucuses as the primary’s front-runner.
+A new NPR/PBS NewsHour/Marist poll on Tuesday put him well ahead of the Democratic field nationally with 31%.
 He finished in a virtual tie with former South Bend, Indiana, Mayor Pete Buttigieg in Iowa and won narrowly in New Hampshire.
 The party’s moderate wing is splintered — with former New York Mayor Michael Bloomberg splurging on ad buys ahead of Super Tuesday.

 Former Vice President Joe Biden is gearing up for what could be his last stand in South Carolina.
 And Massachusetts Sen. Elizabeth Warren is still searching for her foothold, casting herself as the “unity candidate” as the progressive base consolidates around Sanders and moderates flock to Minnesota Sen. Amy Klobuchar and Buttigieg.

-Note: This story has been updated with a poll released on Tuesday.